kitschpatrol/mdat/readme.md

 <!-- /cli-help -->

-_Meta note: The entire section above was generated automatically by the [`<!-- cli-help -->`](src/lib/readme/rules/cli-help.ts) mdat expansion rule provided in `mdat readme` subcommand.
+_Meta note: The entire section above was generated automatically by the [mdat-plugin-cli-help](https://github.com/kitschpatrol/mdat-plugin-cli-help) plugin.
 It dynamically parses the output from `mdat --help` into a Markdown table, recursively calling `--help` on subcommands to build a tidy representation of the help output._

 #### Examples